V-vTK/Dockerized-Cloudflare-tunneling-and-self-hosting/README.md

 Domain name (costs money about 10€/yr)

-Computer (preferably a seperate one but for trying out this will work on your main computer - skip the SSH setup)
+Computer (preferably a separate one but for trying out this will work on your main computer - skip the SSH setup)

 Cloudflare account